 LaPRETA is the electronica project of singer-songwriter Cydney Schwartz (also known as Cydney LaPreta).
-The project combines Cydney’s catchy melodies, inquisitive lyrics and powerful voice, and combines them with spacey synths and hip-hop beats.
+The project combines Cydney’s catchy melodies, inquisitive lyrics and powerful voice, and combines them with influences from different genres of electronic and bass music.
 With songs in both Spanish and English, LaPRETA uses elements of Latin folk, electronic R&B and various EDM styles to create an entirely unique sound.

 Cydney left New York City when she was 17 and began to travel the world.
 After many years of wandering Latin America as a street musician, she fell in love with Guatemala, settling in Guatemala City and recording her first album, Conciencia Criminal, with Muse Studios in 2012.
 The album included her first songs, a mix of blues, flamenco, and cumbia, and was recorded with musicians from Zone 1 of Guatemala City.

 Soon after completing the album, Cydney was awarded a full scholarship from Tulane University, and relocated to New Orleans, Louisiana for a several years.
 There, she had the opportunity to study voice and guitar with jazz musicians Cindy Scott and John Rankin.
 During this time she also continued to play gigs and festivals, most notably the New Orleans International Guitar Festival.
 In addition to her music career, Cydney balanced an active academic career as a Latin American scholar specializing in Guatemala.
 She presented at numerous academic conferences, defended her thesis and successfully completed a Masters degree in 2015.